 University of Maryland Francis King Carey School of Law students are not licensed attorneys and cannot provide legal representation for the general public.
 Student attorneys work under the direct supervision of faculty members on select cases handled by the Clinical Law Program.
 If you are seeking legal representation, please consider these legal resources.

-The University of Maryland Francis King Carey School of Law Career Development Office (CDO) prohibits discrimination on the basis of race, color, religion, national origin or ancestry, sex, sexual orientation, gender identity or expression, physical or mental disability, marital status, protected veteran's status, or age.
-The School of Law’s facilities and programs sponsored by the CDO are available only to employers whose practices are consistent and in agreement with this non-discrimination policy.
+The University of Maryland, Baltimore does not discriminate on the basis of race, color, religion, national origin or ancestry, sex, sexual orientation, gender identity or expression, physical or mental disability, marital status, protected veteran's status, or age.
+The School of Law's facilities and programs conducted and sponsored by the Career Development Office are available only to employers whose recruitment and employment practices are in agreement with this non-discrimination policy.

 In accordance with the American Bar Association rules of accreditation, the University of Maryland Francis King Carey School of Law does not permit full-time students to be employed more than 20 hours per week during the academic year, nor does the School of Law permit first-year full-time (Day Division) students to be employed during the academic year.
 The Career Development Office reserves the right not to post position listings that are inconsistent with its policies.